-Munday + Cramer were appointed by Blackwater to provide these services.
+Munday + Cramer were appointed by Blackwater to provide these architectural design services.
 The design was developed to ensure it respected the conservation area in which the church is located, and that construction avoided unsightly roofing valleys through remaining a standalone porch.

 The pitched roof and gable-front also provides a visual reference to the existing church hall windows.